Why You Should Avoid a Credit Card Cash Advance

 Here's what you should consider before taking out a cash advance.

 Cash Advance Fees: Cash advances are charged a cash advance fee that’s either a minimum flat rate or a percentage of the amount of the cash advance.
-For example, the credit card terms may state the cash advance fee is $5 or 5 percent, whichever is greater.
-Under these terms, the fee on a $150 cash advance would be $7.50, which is 5% of the advance amount.
+For example, the credit card terms may state the fee is $5 or 5%, whichever is greater.
+Under these terms, the fee on a $150 cash advance would be $7.50—5% of the advance amount.

-Cash advance fees typically range from 2 percent to 5% of the cash advance amount, with most credit cards charging on the higher end.
+Cash advance fees typically range from 2% to 5% of the cash advance amount, with most credit cards charging on the higher end.